 Proprietary Energy Modeling

-After an inspection of the ductwork and static pressure testing, the Aeroseal crew had the raw data it needed to make its energy savings and return on investment (ROI) estimations using the proprietary Aeroseal energy model.
-Watch the following Youtube video to see how our energy model works.
+After an inspection of the ductwork and static pressure testing, Aeroseal had the data it needed to make its energy savings and return on investment (ROI) estimations using its proprietary Aeroseal ductwork energy savings model.

-The ESCO/facility management for this project highlighted how “the veracity of Aeroseal’s energy model and the leakage rates the project crew was able to obtain through the computer-controlled test-and-seal process gave us more confidence that the estimated savings would be on target.
-Watching the process, it was less about typical guesswork (associated with hand sealing) and more about experienced testing and extrapolations.
+The ESCO and facility management for this project highlighted how “the veracity of Aeroseal’s energy model and the leakage rates the project crew was able to obtain through the computer-controlled test-and-seal process gave us more confidence that the estimated savings would be on target.
+Watching the process, it was less about typical guesswork (associated with manual sealing) and more about experienced testing and extrapolations.
 It was backed up with a guarantee that we would get the level of ROI estimated by the final calculations.”

-However, estimated energy savings was only half the battle.
-The duct sealing work also had to be performed safely with little to no disruption to the hospital’s day-to-day operations.
+However, estimated energy savings were only half the battle.
+The duct sealing also had to be performed safely with little to no disruption to the hospital’s day-to-day operations.
 After reviewing the patented Aeroseal process, including safety, longevity, results, and impact on their operations, hospital administrators gave the green light.
-The Aeroseal team constructed a plan of attack for the sealing five separate duct systems, and they consulted with hospital personnel every step along the way.
+The Aeroseal team implemented its project plan to seal the five separate duct systems, consulting with hospital personnel every step of the way.

-Staff from each unit involved knew when and where the work was taking place well in advance of any activity.
-They received continual updates throughout the project and were kept abreast of any new developments that might have arisen.
-Effective and ongoing communication with the administration and the facility managers as well as the staff was key to the project’s success.
+Staff from each unit involved knew when and where the work was taking place well in advance.
+They received continual updates throughout the project and were kept abreast of any new developments as they arose.
+Effective and ongoing communication with the administration and the facility managers as well as the staff was key to project success.

-Another big advantage to the Aeroseal approach is that it makes the entire duct system easy to access.
+Another big advantage of the Aeroseal system is that it makes the entire duct system easy to access.
 Sealing from the inside-out eliminates the need to tear down walls, expose ceilings or tear off insulation in order to access the leaks.
 Not only does this account for the highly effective nature of Aeroseal compared to mastic/tape, it also eliminates the majority of disruptions associated with traditional duct sealing using hand sealing methods alone.
-Especially in ahospital environment, minimizing the risks associated with structural demolition was key.
+Especially in a hospital environment, minimizing the risks associated with structural demolition was key.